stanhelsloot/project/PROCESS.md

 # Tuesday week 4
 - Cleaned up code of everything except linegraph.js
 - Added the checkboxes to the linegraph using foreignobject
+# Wednesday week 4
+- Added info boxes
+- Changed text and added references
+- Added legend to linegraph
+- Did not make colomn width dependable, the figures are now displayed underneath one another when zooming in/decreasing screen size.
+-

 # TD